ikhlestov/ikhlestov.github.io/pages/machine-learning/pytorch-notes/index.rst

     # GPU seed
     torch.cuda.manual_seed_all(42)

-Move from CPU to GPU and back
+Move tensor from CPU to GPU and back
 ----------------------------------------

 .. code-block:: python